michaelgibson/heka-encoder-filter/README.md

 heka-encoder-filter
 ===================

-A filter for [Mozilla Heka](http://hekad.readthedocs.org/) that does nothing but encode the payload.
+A filter plugin for [Mozilla Heka](http://hekad.readthedocs.org/) that does nothing but encode the payload.

 A use case for this would be anytime multiple encodings are required for the payload